titumozammel/human-energy-economics/README.md

 It asks the integrating question:

-> **How do Human Energy and Organizational Capacity become effective application, sustained execution, and sustainable business value?**
+**How do Human Capital, Human Energy, and Organizational Capacity become effective application, sustained execution, and sustainable business value?**

 ---

 # 4. The Governing Question

-> **What prevents the organization from turning its capacity and Human Energy into sustainable results?**
+**What prevents the organization from turning its capacity and Human Energy into sustainable results?**

 ### Central Diagnostic Question

-> **What limits application?**
+**What limits application?**

 HEE focuses on the conditions between **available potential and effective application**.